MENU

 Daniel M. Ferguson is CATME Managing Director and the recipient of several NSF awards for research in engineering education and a research associate at Purdue University.
 Prior to coming to Purdue he was Assistant Professor of Entrepreneurship at Ohio Northern University.
 Before assuming that position he was Associate Director of the Inter-Professional Studies Program [IPRO] and Senior Lecturer at Illinois Institute of Technology and involved in research in service learning, assessment processes and interventions aimed at improving learning objective attainment.
 Prior to his University assignments he was the Founder and CEO of The EDI Group, Ltd. and The EDI Group Canada, Ltd, independent professional services companies specializing in B2B electronic commerce and electronic data interchange.
 The EDI Group companies conducted syndicated market research, offered educational seminars and conferences and published The Journal of Electronic Commerce.
 He was also a Vice President at the First National Bank of Chicago [now J.P.
 Morgan Chase], where he founded and managed the bank’s market leading professional Cash Management Consulting Group, initiated the bank’s non-credit service product management organization and profit center profitability programs and was instrumental in the breakthrough EDI/EFT payment system implemented by General Motors.
 Dr. Ferguson is a graduate of Notre Dame, Stanford and Purdue Universities, a special edition editor of the Journal of Engineering Entrepreneurship and a member of Tau Beta Pi.

 Catherine E. Brawner is President of Research Triangle Educational Consultants.
 She received her Ph.D.in Educational Research and Policy Analysis from NC State University in 1996.
-She also has an MBA from Indiana University (Bloomington) and a bachelor’s degree from Duke University.
-She specializes in
+She also has an MBA from Indiana University (Bloomington) and a bachelor’

 6. Mr. Behzad Beigpourian Purdue University [biography]